isabelle-johns/Travel-to-Portugal/README.md

 ![image](https://user-images.githubusercontent.com/73572478/97794470-af5bfc00-1c4e-11eb-9ff9-334a5be291b6.png)

 ## _Festivals_
 Portugal, being a historically Catholic country, celebrates many saints all year round with music, great food and a warm and welcoming environment.
-But, they aren't the only festivals and occasions that are celebrated - Carnival and Epiphany are very colourful and picturesque.
+But, they aren't the only festivals and occasions that are celebrated - Carnival and Epiphany are very colourful and picturesque festivals you have to experience and ce;ebrate first-hand.

 ## _Precautions and warnings before travelling_
 Like every other holiday destination, precautions have to be taken into account when visiting somewhere new.
 Better to be safe than sorry.